Disasters Data Pathfinder

 Provides maximum, minimum, and mean; also get the difference from average and browse data going back and forth in month and year.

-The Federal Emergency Management Agency Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program.
+FEMA's Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program.
 Use the MSC to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk.

 Global Flood Monitoring System at the University of Maryland is a NASA-funded experimental system using real-time TMPA and IMERG precipitation information as input to a quasi-global (50°N - 50°S) hydrological runoff and routing model.
 The models output time-series graphs and visualizations of flood detection, streamflow, surface water storage, and inundation variables at 1 km resolution.